Table of Contents

 Planning starts with usage, not steel

 In many PEB buildings in India, the early discussion stays stuck on cost per sq ft and delivery timelines.
 The better projects start with how the building will run each day.
 Storage height, forklift routes, crane movement, dock positions, and drainage lines decide the grid.
-When usage is clear, the peb structure India becomes stable early, and redesign reduces.
+When usage is clear, the PEB structure India becomes stable early, and redesign reduces.

 A common miss is treating internal movement as an afterthought.
 In real procurement cycles, movement planning saves more time than negotiation.
 A warehouse that looks cheaper on paper can become expensive when turning radius, staging space, or loading bays are squeezed.